kristofferkarlsson93/nodeJs-DependencyLoader/README.md

 ### Modules
 A module should ideally implement the [Revealing Module Pattern](https://www.oreilly.com/library/view/learning-javascript-design/9781449334840/ch09s03.html) and must take a destructed object as parameter.
 The destructed keys will get the instantiated dependencies as value.
-See usage in snippet 2.0
+See usage in _snippet 2.0_

-### Dependency loading.
+### Dependency loading
 The dependencyLoader.newInstanceWithName will start searching the project tree to find files matching the dependencies names in the module provided.
-If the dependencies them self has dependencies they also will be found and instantiated.
+If the dependencies them self have dependencies they also will be found and instantiated.

-It will find dependencies that matches the following criteria
+It will find dependencies that matches the following criteria.
+The search is case insensitive.
-- file name is equal to the module name
+- File name is equal to the module name
-- file name is index.js but parent directory matches the module name
+- File name is index.js but parent directory matches the module name

 It ignores folders with the following names
 - test